 Phonics and Early Reading

-At Greenvale, we teach Phonics and Early Reading through a resource called Letters and Sounds.
+At Greenvale, we teach Phonics and Early Reading using a resource called Essential Letters and Sounds.

 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.